treeverse/lakeFS/docs/deploying/setup.md

    ![Create Repository](../assets/img/repo_create.png)

-   Under `Storage Namespace`, be sure to use the name of the bucket you've created in [Setting up an S3 bucket for data storage](#setting-up-an-s3-bucket-for-data-storage) above.
+   Under `Storage Namespace`, be sure to use the name of the bucket you've created in a [previous step](./bucket.md).

 # Next steps